ashwinravi1259/docs-test-fork/docs/user-wallets/pkps/advanced-topics/auth-methods/email-sms.md

 There are two main benefits to using an `auth factor` over the generic Stytch OTP provider type.

 - Admins of the stytch project cannot modify the user's authentication on their side.
-- If being used through Claiming, the pkp public key can be dervied without users authenticating beforehand.
+- If being used through Claiming, the pkp public key can be derived without users authenticating beforehand.

 Using a specific authentication factor means that each user authentication factor is a new user to the Lit Nodes.
 Meaning if a user has two different auth factors, they are two different authentication methods.